LyrineYang/gitLet/README.md

     Thanks to my collaborator [Yuteng Huang](https://github.com/isHarryh) who leads me to be a better programmer.

-    Thanks to [Noah He](https://github.com/Noah-hjl) and shLing supports me.
+    Thanks to [Noah He](https://github.com/Noah-hjl) and shLin supports me.
 Thanks to Jiang Zhuo and bzWang who brings me a lot of fun.

      Thanks to professor Josh Hug and all CS61b's staff bring me this excellent project.